Introduction / History

 * Ask the Holy Spirit to grant wisdom and favor to any missions agencies presently focusing on the Samogho.

-* Pray that God will give the Samogho believers boldness to share Christ with their own people.
+* Pray that God will give Samogho believers boldness to share Christ with their own people.

 * Ask God to raise up prayer teams who will break up the soil through worship and intercession.

-* Ask the Lord to bring forth a triumphant Samogho church for the glory of His name!
+* Ask the Lord to bring forth a strong and growing Samogho church for the glory of His name!